-A safety assessment of the new enzyme is required and must be undertaken and considered before any permission may be granted.
-This assessment includes the safety of the source organism, the production of the enzyme preparation, as well as an assessment of the technological function of the enzyme for its proposed use.
+A safety assessment of the new enzyme was required and must be undertaken and considered before any permission may be granted.
+This assessment included the safety of the source organism, the production of the enzyme preparation, as well as an assessment of the technological function of the enzyme for its proposed use.

+2. Background

-2. Current Standard
+2.1 Current Standard

-2.1 Background

 Processing aids used in food manufacture are regulated under Standard 1.3.3.
 A processing aid is described in clause 1 of Standard 1.3.3.